 \subsubsection{Training and Sampling}

-Now we introduce the training and sampling paradigm of \ours.
-There are two main goals in designing it.
-First, we would like to use the training with heterogeneous annotations so that we can go beyond the limited object shapes in HOI datasets.
-Second, we want a single model capable of object-conditioned hand grasp generation and unconditional hand-object joint generation.

-\textbf{Training.} When training on the canonical HOI data samples, with the asynchronous noise schedulers, we can derive the assembly of two corrupted latent codes as
+\textbf{Training.} When training on HOI data samples, with the asynchronous noise schedulers, we can derive the assembly of two corrupted latent codes as

-Due to the element-wise property of MSE loss used for diffusion model training, we can calculate and back-propagate the gradient to a certain part of the latent codes independently.
+Due to the element-wise property of MSE loss, we can calculate and back-propagate the gradient to a certain part of the latent codes independently.
 We leverage this property to train the unconditional and conditional generation at the same time.
-First, we learn the joint distribution by the unconditional generation loss
+To learn the joint distribution, we apply the unconditional generation loss